jonathanhogg/flitter/docs/windows.md

 ## `!record`

-The `!record` node expects a single child node which will be written to an image or video file and then passed through untouched as the output texture of the `!record` node.
-If a number of children need to be composited together for output, then place a [`!shader`](#shader) node between them and `!record`.
+The `!record` node expects one or more child nodes, which will be composited together as necessary and written to an image or video file.
+Whether to write an image or a video is (in general) selected automatically based on the filename extension (e.g., `.jpg` will write a JPEG image file).

 `!record` supports the following attributes:

 `filename=` *PATH*
 : Specifies the path of the image or video file to write to, with respect to the location of the running **Flitter** program.
-Whether the output is an image or a video depends on the extension of the filename.
-If `filename` is `null`, then the `!record` node will do nothing – this is a simple way to delay output until when a particular condition holds.
+If `filename` is `null`, then the `!record` node will do nothing – this is a simple way to delay output until a particular condition holds.

 `quality=` *Q*
 : Specifies a quality setting for image formats that support it (such as JPEG).